North Korea’s latest missile launch comes with Hollywood-style propaganda

 But the coverage didn’t stop there.
-A 15-minute segment featuring the launch on North Korean state television included a dramatic, highly stylized, Michael Bay-esque intro that of the North Korean leader overseeing the action.
+A 15-minute segment featuring the launch on North Korean state television included a dramatic, highly stylized, Michael Bay-esque intro of the North Korean leader overseeing the action.
 State television aired it at least twice on Friday afternoon.

 There was a slow-motion walking.
 Slow-motion watch-checking and pointing.
 Slow-motion removal of sunglasses.
 Glamour shots of the Hwasong-17.
 Then a 10-second countdown to the launch.